Local Limits of Small World Networks: Main Results

-We approach the problem by first examining the limit structure of the initial network (the $k$-ring) and then introducing the rewiring process in the limit.
-The local limit of the $k$-ring is an infinite graph, constructed as follows: Start with a rooted infinite path and connect each node to its \( k \)-nearest neighbors.
-This results in a graph where every node has exactly \( 2k \) neighbors, a configuration we call the \textit{Full \( k \)-Path}.
-We define the \textit{outgoing edges} as the connections from a node to its \(k\) nearest neighbors on its right-hand side.
-As an extension of the Full \(k\)-Path, we define a reduced version of the Full \( k \)-Path (called \textit{Reduced $k$-Path}) with the key difference that the root node has only \( k-1 \) outgoing edges (one of the original $k$ outgoing edges is removed uniformly at random).
-We now define the \( k \)-Fuzz structures, incorporating the randomness introduced by rewiring edges in the Watts-Strogatz model.
+We begin by analyzing the limit of the initial $k$-ring before introducing rewiring.
+The local limit of the $k$-ring is an infinite rooted path where each node is connected to its $k$ nearest neighbors on either side, resulting in each node having degree $2k$.
+We call this the \emph{Full $k$-Path}.
+Fix an orientation of the path.
+For each node, we define the $k$ edges to the right as its outgoing edges, and the $k$ edges to the left as its incoming edges.
+We also define a variant of the Full $k$-Path, denoted the \emph{Reduced $k$-Path}, which is identical except that the root has only $k-1$ outgoing edges, with one outgoing edge removed uniformly at random.
+These serve as the building blocks for the $k$-Fuzz structures.